-Students who miss the midterm due to illness and have provided the necessary documentation as outlined above will have the weight shifted to the final exam.
-When students miss an assignment for reasons beyond their control, the grades of other deliverables will be re-weighed accordingly.
+Students who have provided the necessary documentation as outlined above will have the grades of other deliverables re-weighed accordingly.

 Statement on Equity, Diversity and Inclusion

 The University of Toronto is committed to equity, human rights and respect for diversity.
 All members of the learning environment in this course should strive to create an atmosphere of mutual respect where all members of our community can express themselves, engage with each other, and respect one another's differences.
 U of T does not condone discrimination or harassment against any persons or communities.